di-unipi-socc/TosKer/doc/lecture/lecture_slide.md

 3. The deployment order is computed <!-- .element: class="fragment" -->

-4. The deployments is executed by using Docker <!-- .element: class="fragment" -->
+4. The deployment is executed using Docker <!-- .element: class="fragment" -->

 ---